 Everything is controlled by the touch-sensitive screen, so it’s similar to an iPad – although it can sometimes lag behind your inputs.
 It offers lots of features, including traffic info and, in R-Design Pro trim, Volvo’s On Call app.
 This allows you to send destinations from your phone to your car and will help in emergency situations or breakdowns by ringing 999 or a recovery service.

 A 12.3-inch digital dash showing the sat-nav map is standard, while there's a £3,000 optional Bowers & Wilkins stereo, which delivers a punchy sound thanks to its 1,400W amplifier and 18-speaker set-up, including a subwoofer.
-Connectivity is good, but you have to pay for it as Apple CarPlay and Android Auto are part of the £300 Smartphone Integration pack.
-Like the BMW 5 series, this seems stingy on a £40,000-plus exec car.
+Wireless Apple CarPlay connectivity is standard.

 In this review